shimspedy/sengov/content/states/new-york/marcela-mitaynes/_index.md

 email : https://nyassembly.gov/mem/Marcela-Mitaynes/
 twitter: marcelaforny
 ---
-Marcela Mitaynes is a Peruvian-American politician and tenant organizer.
-She is a member of the New York State Assembly, representing the 51st district as a Democrat.
-Mitaynes is also a member of the Democratic Socialists of America.

-Early Life and Education:
+Assemblymember Marcela Mitaynes represents Red Hook, Sunset Park and northern Bay Ridge.

-Marcela Mitaynes was born in Peru and moved to New York City as a child with her family.
-She was raised in Sunset Park, Brooklyn, where she now raises her own family.
-Mitaynes attended elementary school at P.S.
+Marcela migrated to New York City from Peru as a child with her family and was raised in Sunset Park, Brooklyn.
+She is now raising her own family in that same vibrant, beautiful community.

+Marcela attended elementary school at P.S.
 169 in Sunset Park.
-She also has an A.S. in Accounting from CUNY Kingsborough Community College.

-Political Career:
-Mitaynes ran for elected office for the first time in the June 23, 2020 Democratic primary for the 51st district of the New York State Assembly.
-On election night, she trailed longtime incumbent F�lix Ortiz by 464 votes.
-After absentee ballots had been counted, Mitaynes led Ortiz by 240 votes, and on July 16, 2020, Ortiz conceded defeat to Mitaynes.
-Given that the district skews heavily Democratic, Mitaynes ran unopposed in the November 3 general election and won her race.
-She was sworn in on January 1, 2021.

-During the campaign, Mitaynes was endorsed by the New York City Democratic Socialists of America, the Sunrise Movement, the Working Families Party, State Senator Julia Salazar, Representative Alexandria Ocasio-Cortez, and actress and 2018 gubernatorial candidate Cynthia Nixon.

-Political Activism:
-Mitaynes first became politically active as a member of the tenants' rights movements in New York City, after she and her family were evicted from their apartment in 2006.
-She was active in the successful 2019 effort to lobby the New York State Legislature to pass stronger tenant protections.

-Mitaynes made housing issues central to her 2020 campaign.
-She supports cancelling rent for residential and commercial tenants, and cancelling mortgage payments for small landlords.
-On August 19, 2021, she was arrested in an act of civil disobedience to oppose the end of New York's statewide eviction moratorium.
-The moratorium was extended later that month.

-Mitaynes also participated in a hunger strike in March and April 2021 in support of an "excluded workers fund" that was established to support undocumented workers who did not qualify for federal pandemic assistance.
+Her daughter went on to go to the same elementary school and Marcela served as president of the PTA at P.S.
+169. She has also proven to be an active member of her community as a member of Community Board 7 for 10 years.

+Marcela was evicted from her rent-stabilized apartment of 30 years, and began her life’s work of empowering her neighbors to know their rights and find their voices to fight to stay in their homes.
+Through her work with Neighbors Helping Neighbors, and with tenants throughout New York State, Marcela was instrumental in the passage of the historic Housing Stability and Tenant Protection Act of 2019.
+This legislation dramatically and comprehensively strengthened the rights of tenants in rent-stabilized apartments to defend their homes and communities.

+Marcela is continuing to organize in the district and help build power for working class people.
+All New Yorkers deserve access to housing, health care and energy.
+We need to build a mass, working-class movement to win a future where working-class people have a chance to live dignified lives.